h4l/headgear/docs/developing.md

 ## Building

-Starting from a checkout of the git repository, install the NPM dependencies and run one of the `webpack-` npm run commands:
+Starting from a checkout of the git repository, install the NPM dependencies and run one of the `webpack-` npm run commands. (`webpack-watch` is best while actively working on the code.)

 ```console
 # git clone https://github.com/h4l/headgear.git